Namu-Lee/2024-Compilers/project1/README.md

 docker exec -it 2024-compilers bash
 ```

-> Microsoft provides an [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for VS Code, which allows you to run VS Code inside a Docker container.
+> Microsoft provides [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for VS Code, which allows you to run VS Code inside a Docker container.
 It is recommended to use this extension for your convenience.
 Please follow the official [guide](https://code.visualstudio.com/docs/devcontainers/tutorial) to get started.

 ### Clone the project repository